Gokulkrish300520/bom-front/server/profit_and_loss_report.md

 - 400: Missing required query parameters
 - 401: Unauthorized

 #### Notes
 - The report is always up to date with all CRUD changes to Invoices, Bills, and Payments.
+- You can filter the report by `customer_id` (for customer-specific income/expenses) and `vendor_id` (for vendor-specific bills/expenses).
+- Filtering is available on all relevant endpoints (see API instructions for details).
 - For future: This endpoint can be extended for Balance Sheet and other financial reports.